bazelbuild/proposals/designs/2023-06-08-platform-based-flags.md

 -  `--platforms`: This leads to circular evaluation
    -  Possibly other platform-like flags (such as `--android_platforms`) should also be disallowed?

+## Rejected Alternative: Starlark Dict type

+Another alternative is to represent the `flags` attribute as a Starlark dict, with the keys being flag names and the values being flag values.
+This might be slightly clearer, but has a number of problems:

+### Mixed types

+If the `flags` was a dict, users would expect to be able to specify boolean, int, or Label-valued flags with the Starlark bool, number, or Label types respectively.
+However, Starlark does not allow dicts with mixed types for values, so users would have to convert the values to string anyway, causing confusion and errors.

+### Parsing already exists

+The implementation of this feature has to re-use the existing flag parser, which already knows how to convert strings to the data types needed for each flag.
+Splitting the flag and value would just complicate this and require deeper changes to the existing parser.

 # Semantics

 When the target platform is changed, the flags are applied to the